 - (1) The 2011 bonus for Mr. Rozzell represents a discretionary payment in addition to the amount earned pursuant to achieved performance goals under our short term incentive plan.
-This bonus was awarded in recognition of Mr. Rozzell's exceptional leadership and performance in connection with the regulatory proceedings and associated litigation related to CenterPoint Energy Houston Electric, LLC's ultimate recovery of over \$4 billion related to the restructuring of the electric industry in Texas. - (2) Reported amounts in the table above represent the aggregate grant date fair value of awards computed in accordance with FASB ASC Topic 718 based on the probable achievement level of the underlying performance conditions as of the grant date.
+This bonus was awarded in recognition of Mr. Rozzell's exceptional leadership and performance in connection with the regulatory proceedings and associated litigation related to CenterPoint Energy Houston Electric, LLC's ultimate recovery of over \$4 billion related to the restructuring of the electric industry in Texas. - Reported amounts for each of Messrs.
+McClanahan, Whitlock, Rozzell and Standish in the table above represent the aggregate grant date fair value of awards computed in accordance with FASB ASC Topic 718 based on the probable achievement level of the underlying performance conditions as of the grant date.
+The reported amount for Mr. Carroll in the table above represents the aggregate grant date fair value of stock awards included as part of the compensation arrangements for Mr. Carroll approved in April 2013 in connection with his appointment as Executive Chairman of the Board computed in accordance with FASB ASC Topic 718 as of the grant date.
+Under this arrangement, Mr. Carroll will be entitled to receive an annual award of 30,000 shares of our common stock to be made during the period commencing on June 1, 2013 and continuing until the earlier of May 31, 2016 or the termination of Mr. Carroll's service as Executive Chairman of the Board, with each such award payable on June 1, 2013, June 1, 2014 and June 1, 2015, respectively.
+Under this arrangement, we issued 30,000 shares of common stock to Mr. Carroll on June 1, 2013.
+The reported amount in the table above has been calculated for the maximum aggregate amount of 90,000 shares of common stock payable over the June 1, 2013 to May 31, 2016 period.
+For additional information, see "Compensation Discussion and Analysis-Executive Chairman Compensation Arrangements."
 For purposes of the tables above and below, the effects of estimated forfeitures are excluded.
-Please also refer to the Grants of Plan-Based Awards for Fiscal Year 2012 table on page 40 and the accompanying footnotes.
+Please also refer to the Grants of Plan-Based Awards for Fiscal Year 2013 table on page 40 and the accompanying footnotes.

-The maximum value at the grant date of stock awards assuming the highest level of performance conditions is achieved is as follows:
+The maximum value at the grant date of stock awards for each of Messrs.
+McClanahan, Whitlock, Rozzell and Standish assuming the highest level of performance conditions is achieved is as follows:

-Name Year Maximum Value of Stock Awards (\$)
+Maximum Value of Stock Awards

+Name Year (\$)

+McClanahan 2013 3,432,254

-McClanahan 2012 3,432,557
+2012 3,432,557

 2011 2,970,395

-2010 2,862,533
+Vhitlock 2013 1,050,863

-Whitlock 2012 1,490,799
+2012 1,490,799

 2011 993,251

-2010 954,130
+Rozzell 2013 983,685

-Rozzell 2012 1,424,470
+2012 1,424,470

 2011 926,266

-2010 897,219
+Standish 2013 948,753

-Standish 2012 1,390,460
+2012 1,390,460

-2011 892,078

-2010 863,897

-Harper 2012 449,081

-2011 431,458
+2011 892.078

-2010 413,369

 - (3) CenterPoint Energy has not granted stock options since 2004. - (4) Non-Equity Incentive Plan Compensation represents short term incentive awards earned with respect to performance in the designated year and paid in the following year.
-For more information on the 2012 short term incentive awards, refer to the Grants of Plan-Based Awards for Fiscal Year 2012 table on page 40 and the accompanying footnotes. - (5) The two components of the 2012 Change in Pension Value and Nonqualified Deferred Compensation Earnings are as follows:
+For more information on the 2013 short term incentive awards, refer to the Grants of Plan-Based Awards for Fiscal Year 2013 table on page 40 and the accompanying footnotes. - (5) The two components of the 2013 Change in Pension Value and Nonqualified Deferred Compensation Earnings are as follows: